ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 ers are not, in a g i l d &#x27;gree, qu tlified to
 discharge tho duties of the home-work of
 education.
-A number of nit&#x27;ss will soon l
+A number of nit&#x27;ss will soon le
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_chacha_ver03:data:sn87056247:0020029452A:1857042301:0256/pct:44.128878,74.785847,13.042959,20.074488/!600,600/0/default.jpg"/>
 </td>